-It's long been known that getting too little vitamin D weakens bones.
-The role vitamin D may play in developing high blood pressure and heart disease is less clear.
+It's long been known that getting too little of vitamin D weakens bones.
+But when it comes to heart health, the role vitamin D may play is less clear.

-Vitamin D deficiency may be linked to heart disease and a higher risk of high blood pressure (hypertension).
+Vitamin D deficiency may be linked to heart disease and an increased risk of high blood pressure (hypertension).
 However, more research is needed.
-It's too early to say whether too little vitamin D causes high blood pressure — or whether vitamin D supplements may have any role in the treatment of high blood pressure.
+It's too early to say whether a lack of vitamin D causes high blood pressure, or whether vitamin D supplements may have any role in the treatment of high blood pressure.

 Still, vitamin D remains an important nutrient for overall good health.
-The Institute of Medicine recommends 600 international units (IU) of vitamin D a day for adults ages 19 to 70.
+The National Academies of Sciences, Engineering, and Medicine recommends 600 international units (IU) of vitamin D a day for adults ages 19 to 70.
 For adults age 71 and older, the recommendation increases to 800 IU a day.

 Some doctors question whether these levels are adequate and think that getting more vitamin D would benefit many people.
-However, the Institute of Medicine recommends that adults avoid taking more than 4,000 IUs a day.
+But the National Academies of Sciences, Engineering, and Medicine recommends that adults avoid taking more than 4,000 IU a day.

 If you're concerned that you're getting too little — or too much — vitamin D, contact your doctor.
 He or she may recommend a blood test to check the level of vitamin D in your blood.